ericlwc0830/QGIS-Wind-Barbs/readme.md

 ### Author
 - Author: ericlwc
 - Email: ericlun60313@gmail.com

+### Version
+- Version: 0.2.0: Added a new feature to set the size, color, and thickness of wind barbs.
+- Version: 0.1.0: Initial release

 ### Disclaimer
 The wind barbs symbols used in this plugin are modified from the related files of [svg-wind-barbs](https://github.com/qulle/svg-wind-barbs) and comply with its [BSD 2-Clause License](https://opensource.org/licenses/BSD-2-Clause).